 The power flow data will model each Grandfathered Right and Grandfathered TCC as MW injections and withdrawals at associated POI and POW.
-The NYISO will then model each offer to sell as an injection and withdrawal at the POI and POW of the TCC being offered for sale, as specified in the to the power flow model employed in the previous round.offer.
+The NYISO will model each offer to sell as an injection and withdrawal at the POI and POW of the TCC being offered for sale, as specified in the offer.
 The dollar value placed on the TCC being offered for sale is the offer price specified in the offer.

 Each bid to buy will be modeled as an injection and withdrawal at the POI and POW specified in the bid.
-The dollar value placed on the TCC bid is the bid price specified in the bid.
+The dollar value placed on the bid is the bid price specified in the bid.